EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 [must-not-suspend](#must-not-suspend)
 ----------

-The `must_not_suspend` lint guards against values that shouldn't be held across suspend points (`.await`)
+The `must_not_suspend` lint guards against values that shouldn’t be held across suspend points (`.await`)

 ### Example ###